Jnanpith awardee Akkitham Achuthan Namboothiri dead | Entertainment

 Jnanpith awardee Akkitham Achuthan Namboothiri dead

-The poet, who was instrumental in heralding modernism in Malayalam poetry, was also a true Gandhian, social reformer, journalist and an example of simplicity.PTI RRT SS PTI PTI.
+The poet, who was instrumental in heralding modernism in Malayalam poetry, was also a true Gandhian, social reformer, journalist and an example of simplicity.PTI RRT SS PTI PTI PTI PTI.

 - READ MORE ON: